Best links golf courses in Scotland

 Where else could we start?
 The most famous links course in golf, and the one that tops many golfers’ bucket lists.
 The Old Course is a regular host of The Open and has seen some of the most iconic moments in golf played out across its hallowed turf.

 The magic of The Grand Auld Lady of St Andrews isn’t purely sentimental, with its traditional out-and-back layout, the template created a blueprint for golf course architects for generations to come.
-From the shared fairways and greens to the treacherous bunkers (each with its own name and history), it’s a course that every golfer must experience during their lifetime.
+From the shared fairways and greens to the treacherous bunkers (each with their own name and history), it’s a course that every golfer must experience during their lifetime.

-A fellow Open rota golf course that has recently undergone one of the most scrutinized renovations in the history of our sport!
+A fellow Open rota golf course that has recently undergone one of the most scrutinised renovations in the history of our sport!
 Fortunately for all involved, the changes made over recent years have been met with universal approval, with the iconic lighthouse turned into perhaps the most extraordinary halfway hut in golf.

 One of the more private Open Championship courses, Muirfield has become more welcoming to visitors over recent years – even adding a Pro Shop for visitors to grab merchandise for the first time in its history!
 It has hosted a major in every decade since 1892 and is third only to St Andrews and Prestwick in terms of total Open’s held.

 The turf at Muirfield has more of a sponginess to it than many of the other links courses on this list, creating a glorious sensation when clipping iron shots towards its devilishly tricky putting surfaces.
 Reviews for Muirfield are always glowing, and it’s not hard to see why.
-It’s often cited by the world’s best golfers as their favorite course in Scotland, with quality oozing throughout the destination.
+It’s often cited by the world’s best golfers as their favourite course in Scotland, with quality oozing throughout the destination.

 Royal Dornoch has become a somewhat fabled golfing venue.
 With not being a host of The Open, many have underestimated the sheer brilliance that the course possesses, highlighted by its constant anchoring within the lists of Top 20 golf courses in the world.